Skip to main content

 }

-You may be concerned about whether the code in the hot update part has restrictions on C# syntax like other solutions.
-HybridCLR is a nearly complete implementation, and there are almost no restrictions on hot update code, so let's write it by ourselves.
+You might be concerned about whether the hot update code has syntax restrictions like other solutions.
+HybridCLR is a nearly complete implementation with almost no restrictions on hot update code.
+The very few exceptions can be viewed in Unsupported Features.

 Load hot update assembly

-In order to simplify the demonstration, we do not download HotUpdate.dll through the http server, but directly put HotUpdate.dll in the StreamingAssets directory.
+To simplify the demonstration, we don't download HotUpdate.dll through an HTTP server, but directly place HotUpdate.dll in the StreamingAssets directory.

-HybridCLR is a native runtime implementation, so call Assembly Assembly.Load(byte[]) to load the hot update assembly.
+HybridCLR is a native runtime implementation, so calling Assembly Assembly.Load(byte[]) can load hot update assemblies.

-Create the Assets/LoadDll.cs script, then create a GameObject object in the main scene, mount the LoadDll script.
+Create the Assets/LoadDll.cs script, then create a GameObject object in the main scene and attach the LoadDll script.

 using HybridCLR;